-Manikin and Simulator Care
+Mannequin and Simulator Care

-- Do not remove or interchange manikin parts. - Use only the appropriate solutions for procedures and for cleaning the manikins. - No defacing of school property or manikins. - Use of Sim-Man manikin is only allowed with faculty supervision. - Do not remove manikins from the beds unless directed by lab coordinator. - Treat the manikins as if they were real persons.
+- Do not remove or interchange mannequin parts without permission. - Use only the appropriate solutions for procedures and for cleaning the mannequins. - No defacing of school property or mannequins. - Use of high-fidelity mannequins are only allowed with faculty supervision. - Do not remove mannequins from the beds unless directed by lab coordinator. - Treat the mannequins as if they were real persons. - No equipment or supplies may be removed from the lab without permission from the lab coordinator.

-Policy & Procedures for Videotaping Laboratory Skills
+Policy & Procedures for Laboratory Skills Assessments